-- Hardware Multi-Threading feature flag (CPUID.1:EDX[28] = 1) - Indicates when set that the physical package is capable of supporting Hyper-Threading Technology and/or multiple cores. - Logical processors per Package (CPUID.1:EBX[23:16]) Indicates the maximum number of logical processors in a physical package.
-This represents the hardware capability as the processor has been manufactured.2 - Cores per Package3 (CPUID.(EAX=4, ECX=04):EAX[31:26] + 1 = Y) - Indicates the maximum number of processor cores (Y) in the physical package
+- Hardware Multi-Threading feature flag (CPUID.1:EDX[28] = 1) Indicates when set that the physical package is capable of supporting Intel Hyper-Threading Technology and/or multiple cores. - Processor topology enumeration parameters for 8-bit APIC ID: - Addressable IDs for Logical processors in the same Package (CPUID.1:EBX[23:16]) - Indicates the maximum number of addressable ID for logical processors in a physical package.
+Within a physical package, there may be addressable IDs that are not occupied by any logical processors.
+This parameter does not represents the hardware capability of the physical processor.2 - Addressable IDs for processor cores in the same Package3 (CPUID.(EAX=4, ECX=04):EAX[31:26] + 1 = Y) - Indicates the maximum number of addressable IDs attributable to processor cores (Y) in the physical package. - Extended Processor Topology Enumeration parameters for 32-bit APIC ID: Intel 64 processors supporting CPUID leaf 0BH will assign unique APIC IDs to each logical processor in the system.
+CPUID leaf 0BH reports the 32-bit APIC ID and provide topology enumeration parameters.
+See CPUID instruction reference pages in Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A.